knmusicstudio/uac-8_ubuntu_driver/README.md

 <a name="english"></a>
 ## English

-An experimental user-space audio bridge for the **ZOOM UAC-8** audio interface on Linux via JACK Audio Connection Kit and libusb.
+An experimental user-space audio bridge to run the ZOOM UAC-8 audio interface in Native mode on Linux via JACK Audio Connection Kit and libusb.

 ### ⚠️ Disclaimer
 * This project is **unofficial and experimental**.